MENU

 Common symptoms of lipedema include:

 • A buildup of fat in the lower body.
-There is typically no swelling in the hands or feet.

 • Pain or discomfort.

-• Affected ability to walk as the condition worsens.
+• Affected mobility as the condition worsens.

 What Causes Lipedema?